 That also means your new job should be in the same line of work as your old job, according to Samantha Reeves, senior mortgage and homebuying writer.

-Selecting a lender is an important part in your homebuying journey.
-Reading about other borrower's experiences with lenders can reveal a lot about each lender.
+Selecting a lender is an important part of your homebuying journey.
+Reading about other borrower's experiences can reveal a lot about each lender.

 If you haven't already, you'll also need to list your current home with a real estate agent in your area.
 While there's no real way to predict how long the sale will take, it's a good idea to start taking offers for your current home before you start making offers on a new one.
 You don't want to get stuck with two mortgages, so timing is key.